|

 An extension of our previous work (see below) on using

-(ATR-FTIR)Spectroscopy and Deep Learning for prediction of
+(ATR-FTIR)Spectroscopy and Deep Learning for prediction

-Idiopathic Recurrent Spontaneous Miscarriage (IRSM).
-This
+of Idiopathic Recurrent Spontaneous Miscarriage (IRSM).

-Spectroscopy, which is a non-invasive and cost-effective
+ATR-FTIR Spectroscopy, which is a non-invasive and

-technique and improves on our previous work on using Raman
+cost-effective technique and improves on our previous

-Spectroscopy in a similar problem setting.
+work on using Raman Spectroscopy in a similar problem

 |